Black Bear Pictures

 Since its 2011 launch, Black Bear's slate has grossed over $300,000,000 worldwide, been nominated for thirteen Academy Awards, nine Golden Globes, ten BAFTAs, and premiered at such prestigious festivals at Cannes, Sundance, Venice, Telluride, Toronto, New York, and London.

-In addition, Black Bear helped to create and now owns Elevation Pictures, the leading independent film and TV distribution company in Canada.
+In 2013, Black Bear entered an output deal with the newly established Elevation Pictures, an independent film and TV distribution company in Canada.
+The company eventually acquired Elevation, which now operates as a subsidiary of Black Bear.
+In 2023, Black Bear was launched as a primary distributor (Black Bear UK) in the United Kingdom, starting with Dumb Money (2023).
+In 2025, they launched a U.S distribution division led by Benjamin Kramer, with Christy being the division's first release.

 History

 The founder is Teddy Schwarzman, a film producer and former corporate lawyer who left Cinetic Media to establish his own production company.